devGenes: Genetic Study of Neurodevelopmental Conditions

 Q. Where is your lab located?

-A. Our lab is located in the Medical Research Center, which is right next to the University of Iowa Hospital.
-For directions to our lab from the main lobby of the hospital, please click here.
+A. Our lab is located in BO30 Medical Laboratories, which is right next to the University of Iowa Hospital.
+For directions to our lab please click here.

 Q. When does my participation in this study end?